GoodIntentionsAssistant/gi/docs/start/contributing.md

 title: Contributing
 ---

 We welcome contributions from developers to fix bugs, enhance existing features and creating new features for the chat bot.
-If you're just getting started check out the project [Github Issues](https://github.com/darrenmoore/GoodIntentionsChatBot/issues) for a list of
+If you're just getting started check out the project [Github Issues](https://github.com/darrenmoore/GoodIntentionsChatBot/issues) for a list of improvements, bugs and wild ideas!

 ## Areas of interest

 * Clients
 * Example intents
+* Skills
+* Entities and data
 * NLP improvements
-* Database layer
+* Database layer / ORM improvements
 * Documentation